juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ## Contexts & Installers

-Now that your objects are prepared for injection and containers have been filled with bindings, it's time to define _who_ will be injected, and _when_.
+Now that your objects are prepared for injection and containers have been populated with bindings, it's time to define _who_ will be injected, and _when_.
 This is done using the concept of a dependency injection context.

 A context defines who will be injected based on the scope of objects it has access to.
 For example, if the context we're talking about would be the currently active scene, then it should search through the scene to find components that have the `Injectable` attribute.